 In collaboration with Bristol University, a second day (Friday 4 October) is also being organised by students for students with the aim of fostering cross-disciplinary understandings between anthropology and computer science (AI, machine learning, and data science) students.
 Students will have the opportunity to:

 - talk informally (Q&A) with leading practitioners and business leaders in their field

 - showcase relevant research (PechaKucha style)

 - participate in a series of workshops and seminars relevant to the conference topic and their respective disciplines.

 If you'd like to join this exciting conference and get your brand in front of 300+ technologists and anthropologists, we'd love to hear from you.

-Together we can build a more positive future in which socially-responsible AI is the new normal.
+Together we can build a future in which socially-responsible AI is the norm.
 Join us.